-The Department of Learning Assistance and Individual Learning (LAC/ILP) provides a comprehensive array of academic support services, including courses, workshops, group and individual tutoring, and advising.
+The Learning Assistance Center (LAC) provides a comprehensive array of academic support services, including courses, workshops, group and individual tutoring, and advising.
 The LAC's goal is to assist students to become more independent and efficient learners so that they are able to meet the university's academic standards and attain their personal educational goals.
 While many of the LAC's services are oriented towards undergraduates, the following services are used frequently by medical students: individual learning consultations concerning learning styles and course-specific study strategies, test-taking skill development, professional tutoring in writing, and professional tutoring in oral and/or written English for ESL students.
 By faculty arrangement, the LAC can provide presentations in the classroom concerning learning styles, learning strategies, taking tests, or writing in the discipline.